madetech/learn/workshops/04-Retrospective-Planning-Workshop/README.md

 * White hat - Discuss _facts_ from the last iteration.
 (10 mins)
 * Yellow Hat - Discuss only good things from the last iteration.
 (10 mins)
 * Black Hat - Discuss only the bad things that happened.
 (10 mins)
 * Green Hat - Discuss solving problems.
-Blue sky thinking encourages.
+Blue sky thinking encouraged.
 (10 mins)
 * Red Hat - On the shared board, write down 2 emotive statements for each issue / solution.
 (5 mins)

 Spend some time looking at the Red Hat output.